joaogomesdev/UI-Clone-Discord/README.md

 # UI Clone Discord

-> This project is a clone of the old Twitter interfacE (UI)
+> This project is a UI clone of Discord, which is a well-known platform

 # Demonstration - Web